In Memory of Isaac Stern

 Our Partners

-This performance is made possible through the generous support of the following sponsors: The Linda and Isaac Stern Charitable Foundation, Anne and Burton Fishman, Steven and Keiko Kaplan, Dallas Morse Coors Foundation for the Performing Arts, and Jane C. Bergner, Esq., and Adam Clayton Powell III and Irene M. Solet.
+This performance is made possible through the generous support of the following sponsors: The Linda and Isaac Stern Charitable Foundation; Anne and Burton Fishman; Steven and Keiko Kaplan; Dallas Morse Coors Foundation for the Performing Arts; Jane C. Bergner, Esq.; Adam Clayton Powell III and Irene M. Solet; and Pro Musica Hebraica.

 Washington Performing Arts’s classical music performances this season are made possible in part through the generous support of Betsy and Robert Feinberg.